ILLGrenoble/webx-engine/README.md

 The WebX remote desktop stack is composed of a number of different projects:
  - [WebX Engine](https://github.com/ILLGrenoble/webx-engine) The WebX Engine is the core of WebX providing a server that connects to an X11 display obtaining window parameters and images.
 It listens to X11 events and forwards event data to connected clients.
 Remote clients similarly interact with the desktop and the actions they send to the WebX Engine are forwarded to X11.
  - [WebX Router](https://github.com/ILLGrenoble/webx-router) The WebX Router manages multiple WebX sessions on single host, routing traffic between running WebX Engines and the WebX Relay.
- - [WebX Session Manager](https://github.com/ILLGrenoble/webx-session-manager) The WebX Session manager is used by the WebX Router to authenticate and initiate new WebX sessions.
-X11 displays and desktop managers are spawned when new clients successfully authenticate.
+It authenticates session creation requests and spawns Xorg, window manager and WebX Engine processes.
  - [WebX Relay](https://github.com/ILLGrenoble/webx-relay) The WebX Relay provides a Java library that can be integrated into the backend of a web application, providing bridge functionality between WebX host machines and client browsers.
 TCP sockets (using the ZMQ protocol) connect the relay to host machines and websockets connect the client browsers to the relay.
 The relay transports data between a specific client and corresponding WebX Router/Engine.
  - [WebX Client](https://github.com/ILLGrenoble/webx-client) The WebX Client is a javascript package (available via NPM) that provides rendering capabilities for the remote desktop and transfers user input events to the WebX Engine via the relay.